verlenmot/weather-project/scala/code-documentation/forecast/processing.md

 ### requestTimeAdd

-Objective: enrich the Datafram with the timestamp (converted) when the API was requested for audit and archival purposes.
+Objective: enrich the Dataframe with the timestamp (converted) when the API was requested for audit and archival purposes.

 Inputs: